roytang/blog/content/quotes/tic.md

 ### 199

-<jaeger> i was about to say we have ridiculously long file names
+&lt;jaeger&gt; i was about to say we have ridiculously long file names

-<jaeger> but then i remembered emeeting
+&lt;jaeger&gt; but then i remembered emeeting

 ---

 ### 200

-<jaeger> well
+&lt;jaeger&gt; well

-<jaeger> nangyari sakin last week where it was actually useful to have DoAfterDoAfterInsert
+&lt;jaeger&gt; nangyari sakin last week where it was actually useful to have DoAfterDoAfterInsert

 ---